-- 3. A notarized letter of residence must be submitted stating your intended local residential address in Connecticut while attending Housatonic. - 4.
+- 2. You are also required to include a copy of your High School Diploma or Official High School Transcripts.
+High School Diplomas (only) can be submitted in another language.
+Official transcripts must be in English showing your academic course work completed at your high school and each college where applicable.
+(Official transcripts all course work must be translated into English in order to be evaluated.)
+These credentials are evaluated in accordance with the College's general admissions requirements. - 3.
+A notarized letter of residence must be submitted stating your intended local residential address in Connecticut while attending Housatonic. - 4.
 You, the prospective international student, friend, relative or sponsor must provide a (notarized) financial affidavit letter.
 A letter stating "who" will be responsible for your total college expenses.
-(IMPORTANT: This letter "must" state the total and exact expense amount.)
-The government requires this to cover your cost of living expenses, tuition, fees and books.)
-Note: Housatonic is a commuter school; there are no housing facilities for students. - 5.
-Financial Proof: Referring to #4, The Sponsor for the applicant must provide "financial proof" they are able to do this.
-Financial proof: recent bank statements, notarized letter from the bank stating you presently have sufficient funds and/or equity, scholarship certificates as proof of financial support totaling the exact tuition and fee amount.
-This must be in US Dollar equivalency. - 6.
-Copy of Current passport/I-94 card (only for students who have a passport).
+(IMPORTANT: This letter "must" state the total and exact expense amount.
+The government requires proof of your cost of living expenses, tuition, fees and books.)
+NOTE: Housatonic is a commuter school; there are no housing facilities for students. - 5.
+Financial Proof: Referring to #4, The Sponsor for the applicant must provide "financial proof" that they are able to do this.
+Financial proof: recent bank statements, notarized letter from the bank stating you presently have sufficient funds and/or equity, or scholarship certificates as proof of financial support totaling the exact tuition and fee amount.
+This must be in US Dollar equivalency. - Copy of Current passport/I-94 card (only for students who have a passport).
 You must bring original and we will make copies of the front and back. - 7.
 The College awards no financial aid, nor does the College make housing available. - 8.
 International students are required to attend full time and will pay out-of-state tuition and fees.